-Using an ohmmeter, check the resistance of the forward diodes between the two yellow wires and the red wire.
+Using an ohmmeter, check the resistance of the forward diodes between the two yellow wire (AC) terminals and the red wire.
 You should get a low reading in one direction and a high reading on the other.
-Check the resistance from each of the yellow wires to case ground, you should get a low reading in one direction and a high reading on the other.
+Check the resistance from each of the yellow wire (AC) terminals to case ground.
+You should get a low reading in one direction and a high reading on the other.